SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 <img align="right" width="400" src="../../screenshots/03-brunnhilde-output.png">

-Brunnhilde outputs an html and a number of csv reports to the `Destination` folder.
+Brunnhilde outputs an html report and a number of csv reports to the `Destination` folder.
 - Open the `report.html` file in any web browser to view all output.
 - [Step 3.5 below](#35-create-analysis-reports) imports the Brunnhilde csv data into a FileMaker database to facilitate viewing and working with the data, and it will create printer-friendly reports and pdfs.

-For more information about Brunnhilde (installation and use), see: Digital Repository Utilities > Brunnhilde (forthcoming).
+For more information (installation and use), see the [Brunnhilde page](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/clamav.md) in the Archives' [Digital Repository Utilities site](https://github.com/SFU-Archives/digital-repository-utilities/README.md).

 <br clear="all"/>

 ## 3.5 Create analysis reports
 <img align="right" width="400" src="../../screenshots/03-analysis-reports.png">

-Use the FileAnalysis utility, a custom FileMaker database, to work more easily with the Brunnhilde output data.
+Use the [FileAnalysis utility](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/clamav.md), a custom FileMaker database, to work more easily with the Brunnhilde output data.
-- You can download a copy of the utility to your desktop project folder from the ARMD shared drive at `ITM002-40 > ArchivalProcessingUtilities` or from the Digital Repository Utilities > FileAnalysis utility (forthcoming).
+- Download a copy of the utility to your desktop project folder from the ARMD shared drive at `ITM002-40 > ArchivalProcessingUtilities`.

 Open FileAnalysis and work through the four tabs.
 - The screen sidebars give more detailed instructions.
-- On Tab 1 `Import data`, copy and paste Tree output (created in [step 3.3 above](#33-document-directory-structure)), copy and paste the file paths of any infected files reported by ClamAv in [step 3.1](#31-scan-for-viruses), then click the `Import Brunnhilde csv data` link.
+- On Tab 1 **Import data**, copy and paste Tree output ([step 3.3](#33-document-directory-structure)), copy and paste the file paths of any infected files reported by ClamAv ()[step 3.1](#31-scan-for-viruses)), then click the `Import Brunnhilde csv data` link.
-- On Tab 4 `Create reports`, view summary results, navigate to the various reports on a list screen (where data can be searched or sorted), print or create pdf reports.
+- On Tab 4 **Create reports**, view summary results, navigate to the various reports on a list screen (where data can be searched or sorted), print or create pdf reports.

-The data and reports are useful for getting an overview of transfer contents, e.g.
+The data and reports are useful for getting an overview of transfer contents.
+You can use them to:
 - View the folder directory structure.
 - Get a statistical analysis of file format groups.
 - Identify problematic, unexpected, or unidentified file formats.
 - Get the date range of the materials based on the `Last modified` time-stamps (though you must determine whether these are reliable or not).
 - Identify duplicate files included in the transfer.

-This information is useful for making the validation decision ([next step below](#36-accept-or-reject-the-transfer)), accessioning ([step 3.8 below](#38-update-the-accession-record)), and later archival arrangement and description.
+This information is useful for making the validation decision ([step 3.6](#36-accept-or-reject-the-transfer)), accessioning ([step 3.8](#38-update-the-accession-record)), and later archival arrangement and description.

-For more information about the FileAnalysis utility (guidance on use), see: Digital Repository Utilities > File Analysis utility (forthcoming).
+For more information (guidance and use), see the [File Analysis Utility page](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/file-analysis-utility.md) in the Archives' [Digital Repository Utilities site](https://github.com/SFU-Archives/digital-repository-utilities/README.md).

 <br clear="all"/>